eliseuramos93/eliseuramos93/README.md

 # eliseu.md

 ## what I am building to learn
-### in development as of now
-- [rustlings](https://github.com/eliseuramos93/rustlings), exercises to learn rust
-- [devlog](https://github.com/eliseuramos93/devlog), a rust-based dev blog to apply my learnings from rustlings
-  - temporarily on hold while I hone my rustacean claws in rustlings
+- empty :sadpepe:

 ### learning project backlog
 > _feel free to use any of them as inspiration for your personal projects, but please at least send me a pizza as a ty_.

-- duckpiler, a compiler written in rust that compiles ruby code to c++
+- duckpiler, a compiler written in rust because being a Corinthians fan is not suffering enough
 - nudefinancials, a credit card invoice consolidation service in clojure with immutable transaction data
 - yasep, yet another snes emulator project in rust in which I shall beat The Legend of Zelda: A Link to the Past
 - xuiter, a rails monolith + nestjs service for fan out on write twitter-clone, to learn how to code w/ claude in the driver seat using tdd